The Making of a Charcuterie Platter

 How to Make a Charcuterie Board

-- Pick out an odd number of cheeses for your charcuterie platter: You may want to try one firm cheese like cheddar or swiss, one soft like a Brie or Camembert, and one fragrant like blue cheese.
-Or add just one crowd-pleaser like this Kerrygold Dubliner with Irish Stout as I did here for our family.
+- PRO-Tip: Pick out an odd number of cheeses for your charcuterie platter: Try one firm cheese like Cheddar or Swiss, one soft like a Brie or Camembert, and one fragrant like blue cheese.
+Or add just one crowd-pleaser like Kerrygold’s Dubliner with Irish Stout.

-- Next select three varieties of cured meats; well, truthfully, I had the experts at Goose the Market pair a few with my cheese.
-I brought home sliced Italian Toscano salami with a kick; capicola, another pork salami that hails from Calabria; and finally smoked duck breast slices.
+- Next, select three varieties of cured meats; well, truthfully, I had the experts at Goose the Market pair a few with my cheese.
+I brought home sliced Italian Toscano salami with a kick; Capicola, another pork salami from Calabria; and finally smoked duck breast slices.

 - The odds and ends were purchased on a recent trip to Zimmerman’s Deli in Ann Arbor, Michigan.
-I added some honeyed pecans, roasted Marcona almonds, and Sardinian flatbread along with fresh blackberries and dried apricots.
+I added some honeyed pecans, roasted Marcona almonds, Sardinian flatbread with fresh blackberries and dried apricots.
+Olives and pickles are terrific additions, too.

 - Use the experts at your favorite market, deli, or specialty shop to help you select a variety of ingredients that will delight your guests.
 They are typically delighted to provide samples for you to taste test.
 You may even find a new favorite!